talorlik/ldap-2fa-on-k8s/application/modules/network-policies/README.md

 ### ALB Traffic

+> [!IMPORTANT]
+>
-**Important**: Traffic from the ALB comes from outside the cluster (from AWS infrastructure), so it's **not subject to Network Policies**.
-The ALB communicates with pods via the Kubernetes Service, and the Network Policies control pod-to-pod communication within the cluster.
+> Traffic from the ALB comes from outside the cluster (from AWS
+> infrastructure), so it's **not subject to Network Policies**.
+The ALB
+> communicates with pods via the Kubernetes Service, and the Network Policies
+> control pod-to-pod communication within the cluster.

 ### Cross-Namespace Communication